Using Liquid Syntax

 Logic Tags

-Congrats on making it past the first level, George!
+Congrats on making it to level 3, George!

 Filters